AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ...
 ```

-You can also verify that your actions inherit the parameters you set for the package:
+To verify that your actions are inheriting the parameters you set for the package, enter:

 `aio rt:action:get hellopackage/hello`

-You&rsquo;ll see in the response:
+And see this response:

 ```
 ok: got action hello